 They’re already here, and they’re on the cusp of being the dominant mode of transportation.

-Once considered a barrier for alternative energy vehicles to enter the market en masse, thermal management -- or more specifically, thermal runaway prevention -- of lithium-ion battery packs remains a key component for the long-term viability of EVs and HEVs.
+Once considered a barrier for alternative energy vehicles to enter the market en masse, thermal management -- and detecting the early signs of thermal runaway -- of lithium-ion battery packs remains a key component for the long-term viability of EVs and HEVs.